hollyabrams/capstone-project-2/PROPOSAL.md

 ```

 ### Special Features and Stretch Goals
-Beyond typical CRUD operations, I plan to integrate a recommendation system that suggests products based on user behavior and purchase history.
-A stretch goal would be to incorporate user reviews and ratings for products.
+Beyond typical CRUD operations, I plan to incorporate user reviews and ratings for products.

 I understand that these plans may evolve as I delve deeper into the project, but this provides a starting point for my capstone project.